Chorus-bdd/Chorus-bdd.github.io/pages/Handlers/HandlerQuickStart.md

             ...

-For this feature, Chorus will look first for a handler class with an annotation which matches the feature name - `@Handler("Simple Feature")` :
+When running this feature, Chorus will look for a handler class with an annotation matching the feature name

+This would be `@Handler("Simple Feature")`

     import org.chorusbdd.chorus.annotations.Handler;